All Episodes

 Just one last point.

-Um this started in 2022, not in October 7th for me.
+This started in 2022, not in October 7th for me.

 And my mistake was I've talked about Israel before since I created my account, but never been shadow banned.

-I didn't even know I did something wrong.
+But the moment I started learning about genetics, boom, I didn't even know I did something wrong.

 And then it was genetics.

-Anyways, um yeah, thank you, Dominique.
+Anyways, thank you, Dominique.

 You get the point.

-So, you know, sticking up for what you believe, but what you believe in is probably the most important part of journalism or informational integrity and and all those things that really matter on things like this app.
+So, you know, sticking up for what you believe, what you believe in is probably the most important part of journalism or informational integrity and all those things that really matter on things like this app.

 Thank you so much for giving me the chance to share my story.